 Can I request items from other Minnesota libraries through MNLINK?

 - Yes, inter-library loan services have resumed statewide.
-You may request 20 items at a time.
 Visit the MNLINK website for more information.
 If you have a question about an inter-library loan item, contact your library.

 Are you taking book or DVD donations?